danielpennypacker/questions/form/README.md

 ## What technologies to use
 Whatever you want.
 We recommend using a framework like React/Angular/Vue.js to make your life easier.
 If you don't like CSS, feel free to use something like Sass.

+## How to submit
+Email your answer to your recruiter (e.g. your .js, .css, .html files).
+Include instructions for running your form in a browser - for example, if it's written in a non-JS framework, describe how to compile it.